palakhare/Personal-AI-Learning-Agent/README.md

 Get instant, context-aware answers.
 Generate summaries, flashcards, or quizzes for revision.

-🖼️ Screenshots
-Feature	Screenshot
-Upload Notes	(Add image link here)
-AI Q&A	(Add image link here)
-Flashcards	(Add image link here)
 🔮 Future Enhancements
-✅ Voice-based Q&A using speech recognition
-✅ Multi-language support (Hindi, Marathi, etc.)
+ Voice-based Q&A using speech recognition Multi-language support (Hindi, Marathi, etc.)
-✅ Adaptive learning recommendations based on progress ✅ Offline desktop/mobile app using Electron/Flutter
+ Adaptive learning recommendations based on progress Offline desktop/mobile app using Electron/Flutter

 📜 License
-This project is licensed under the MIT License
-Feel free to use, modify, and distribute with proper credit.
+This project is licensed under the MIT License so feel free to use, modify, and distribute with proper credit.

 💡 Author